Avaiga/taipy-doc/docs/manuals/userman/versioning/development_mode.md

 ```

 In the example above, the `taipy run main.py` command runs the application in development mode.
 The
-command `taipy manage-versions --list` lists all versions of your current Taipy Core application
+command `taipy manage-versions --list` lists all versions of your current Taipy application
 (see the [Manage versions on Taipy CLI page](../../cli/manage-versions.md) for more details).

 The output on the console indicates that all entities of the development version
 `9b01399c-67e4-41a4-83d3-121f7210d4e7` are deleted before running the application.

-!!! info "Taipy Core application in Notebook environment."
+!!! info "Taipy application in Notebook environment."

     In a Notebook environment, development mode is applied by default when the run method of
-    the Core service is called.
+    the Orchestrator service is called.

-    This means all entities of the development version are cleaned every time a Core service is
+    This means all entities of the development version are cleaned every time an Orchestrator
-    run in a code cell.
+    service is run in a code cell.

-    To run and stop a Core service instance, you can use the `run()` and `stop()` methods.
+    To run and stop an Orchestrator service instance, you can use the `run()` and `stop()` methods.

     ```python linenums="1"
-    from taipy import Core
+    from taipy import Orchestrator

-    core = Core()
+    orchestrator = Orchestrator()
-    core.run()
+    orchestrator.run()
     ...
-    core.stop()
+    orchestrator.stop()
     ```